We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Introduction

 \section{Introduction}

-With the rapid development of the Internet, the online e-commerce platforms, such as Amazon~\cite{linden2003amazon} and Taobao~\cite{zhu2017optimized}, have become the main places where people buy and sell products~\cite{evans2008economics, evans2009online, goldfarb2011online}.
-E-commerce advertising is a critical marketing tool for advertisers to efficiently deliver products to potential buyers.
-The revenue from advertising has become the main source of income for the e-commerce platforms~\cite{lahaie2007sponsored, evans2008economics, evans2009online, goldfarb2011online}.
+With the rapid development of the Internet, online e-commerce platforms, such as Amazon~\cite{linden2003amazon}, eBay~\cite{resnick2006value}, and Taobao~\cite{zhu2017optimized}, have become the major venues for people to buy and sell products.
+E-commerce advertising is a critical marketing tool for advertisers to efficiently deliver their products to potential buyers, and the revenue from advertising has become the major source of income for e-commerce platforms~\cite{lahaie2007sponsored, evans2008economics, evans2009online, goldfarb2011online}.
+Thus, providing good advertising experiences for advertisers is crucial to the long-term prosperity of online advertising.
+It is highly necessary for platforms to fully understand the optimization objectives of advertisers, and launch advertising services to fulfill them.